jxsl13/httputils/README.md

 # httputils

-*httputils* is a library for testing `http.Handler` in unit tests without startinh the actual webservice.
+*httputils* is a library for testing `http.Handler` in unit tests without starting the actual web service.

 ```shell